ProjectFrost/Security-/Domain_1/1.2/Concepts/Downgrade Attack.md

-When a protocol is downgradedfrom a higher mode or version to a low-quality mode or lower version.
+When a protocol is downgraded from a higher mode or version to a low-quality mode or lower version.

+**Commonly targets TLS**